ibexa/documentation-developer/docs/guide/search/criteria_reference/isuserenabled_criterion.md

 ## Limitations

-The `IsUserEnabled` Criterion is not available in Solr search engine.
+The `IsUserEnabled` Criterion is not available in Solr or Elastic search engines.

 ## Example